 ■ NOTE: Have the battery and electrical system checked prior to operating the vehicle again.

 Spark Plug

 The ATV comes equipped with a specified spark plug.
 See the specifications chart for the correct spark plug.
-A light brown insulator indicates that the plug is correct.
-A white or dark insulator indicates that the engine may need to be serviced.
-Consult an authorized Arctic Cat ATV dealer if the plug insulator is not a light brown color.
 To help prevent cold weather fouling, make sure to thoroughly warm up the engine before operating.